 Land use and biodiversity

-We conduct regular Environmental Assessments to update our management plans and document the biodiversity values within and surrounding our own site boundary.
-Our Biodiversity Management Plan (BMP) outlines general land management practices including weed, pest and erosion control, landscaping, and wildlife management.
-The BMP is a significant internal tool employed to manage day-to-day biodiversity activity and operations.
+We conduct regular Environmental Assessments to update our management plans and document the biodiversity values within and surrounding our site boundary.
+Our Biodiversity Management Plan is an important internal tool used to manage day-to-day biodiversity activities.
+It outlines general land management practices, including weed, pest and erosion control; landscaping; and wildlife management.

-In addition, we have developed a Land Use Strategy that aims to improve land use efficiency for operational activities and recognise and enhance the ecological diversity inside and surrounding our operations.
+We have also developed a Land Use Strategy that aims to improve land use efficiency for operational activities and to recognise and enhance the ecological diversity inside and surrounding our operations.